dannyrappleyea/interests/books.md

 # Books Read
 ## 2022
+* The Money Hackers.
+Daniel P Simon. *Interesting history of FinTech.*
+* The Investor's Manifesto.
+William J Bernstein. *Nice bits on downturns and portfolio allocation*
 * The Last Watch (The Divide Series #1).
 Dewes, J. S.
 * Mastering the Market Cycle.
 Howard Marks.
 * Trend Commandments.
 Michael Covel. *Didn't finish, more about day trading.*